olgamurashova/Express-Route-Code-Challenges/README.md

 *puddingFlavors.js* - Using app.delete(), we deleted the correct pudding and send a 204 response if the pudding name exists and send a 404 response if it does not.

+*sauceRouter* - Using express.Router(), we mounted the sauceRouter with app.use so that a GET /sauces request sends back the sauces array.

 ### Tools used

 + JavaScript